ROBelgium/MSNoise/doc/releasenotes/msnoise-1.6.rst

 to announce the new :doc:`msnoise-1.6`.
 It is a **major** release, with a massive amount of work since the last one: in `GitHub numbers
 <https://github.com/ROBelgium/MSNoise/graphs/contributors?from=2017-04-28&to
-=2019-08-12&type=c>`_
+=2019-09-03&type=c>`_
-, it's over TODO commits and over TODO lines of code and documentation changed or added!
+, it's over 191 commits and over 4000 lines of code and documentation changed or added!

 *End of summer is also a very special period for MSNoise, as it has been 9